• Skip to primary navigation

 screen printing machine

-Learn Which Mesh Count to Use for Screen Printing Machine
+Learn Which Mesh Count to Use for a Screen Printing Machine

-Professional knowledge will facilitate you to decide which mesh counts would give preference to use on particular projects; however, some guidelines describe below here with by which you will help to start by using different mesh counts::
+Professional knowledge will facilitate you to decide which mesh counts would give preference to use on particular projects; however, some guidelines are described below here with by which you will help to start by using different mesh counts:

-• Using a 25 to 40 mesh count screen will give you perfect glitter or glisten inks, as these inks have particles unable to pass throughout the finer mesh.
+• Using a 25 to 40 mesh count screen will yield perfect glitter or glisten inks, as these inks have particles that are unable to pass through the finer mesh.

-• Sixty mesh counts permit for a heavy ink put down.
-For block numbers and letters on athletic jerseys, frequently used.
+• Sixty mesh counts allow for a heavy ink to be applied.
+Block numbers and letters on athletic jerseys are frequently used.

-• 80 to 86 mesh count is commonly used to produce heat transfers, print heavy under bases, and use specialty inks, like puff ink.
+• A mesh count of 80 to 86 is commonly used to produce heat transfers, print heavy underbases, and utilize specialty inks, such as puff ink.

-• 110 to 160 mesh count screens are the most adaptable and frequently used screen printing machines.
-Screens on the lower end of the mesh count spectrum put down heavier ink deposits and are perfect for printing under bases or bold colors on dark fabrics.
+• Screens with mesh counts ranging from 110 to 160 are the most adaptable and frequently used in screen printing machines.
+Screens on the lower end of the mesh count spectrum produce heavier ink deposits and are ideal for printing under bases or bold colors on dark fabrics.
 You can print a more detailed image at the higher end of the mesh count spectrum while maintaining a fair ink deposit.

-• 180 to 200 mesh counts are ideal for printing full images in light inks on dark fabrics.
+• A mesh count of 180 to 200 is ideal for printing full images in light inks on dark fabrics.

-• 230 to 280 mesh count screens will transport comprehensive prints with a softer hand feel.
-On the other hand, as they permit lighter ink deposits, prints produced with these fine screens won’t be as dazzling or bright.
+• 230- to 280-mesh count screens will produce comprehensive prints with a softer hand feel.
+On the other hand, as they permit lighter ink deposits, prints made with these fine screens won’t be as dazzling or bright.

 The ink will dry out more rapidly on finer screens while printing with water-based inks.
-You might want to insert a retarder into your water-based ink to keep the ink transferring and your job stirring.
+You might want to insert a retarder into your water-based ink to prevent the ink from transferring and your job from becoming stirred.

 Choose the Right Dryer